 Employers Liability Insurance vs. Workers Compensation: What’s Important to Know

 Your liabilities and exposures grow as your business grows.
-You hire more employees, expand your market, your profits increase.
-All these accomplishments sound amazing for your growth, but they also bring additional risks and obligations.
+You hire more employees, expand your market, and your profits increase.
+These accomplishments sound amazing for your growth but also bring additional risks and obligations.

-Depending on the industry you’re in and the type of business you run, you will need different insurance policies.
+Depending on your industry and the type of business you run, you will need different insurance policies.
 However, all companies that have employees have employment-related liabilities in common.
-Insurance policies that would best cover those liabilities are employment practices liability, workers compensation, and employer’s liability insurance.
+Insurance policies that best cover those liabilities are employment practices liability, workers compensation, and employer’s liability insurance.

 What Is Employer’s Liability Insurance?

 To explain the employer’s liability insurance coverage, we should first cover the basics of workers compensation (or workers comp).
 First, you should know that workers comp coverage is mandatory for most employers in all states except Texas.
-That means that you need to purchase this coverage the moment you hire your first employees.
+That means you must purchase this coverage the moment you hire your first employees.

 Now that we’ve established what workers comp covers, let’s look into employer’s liability insurance.
 This coverage pays for the legal expenses when an employee blames their employer for a workplace injury and sues for negligence.